 There are about 34 of us in the chamber choir and we’re good friends – new members often comment on how welcoming the choir is!
 Our conductor, Peter Gambie, has led the choir since 1992.

 Whilst our favourite choral music is Renaissance polyphony, we also perform more contemporary works.
-We love to sing the music of: Byrd, Tallis, Victoria and Palestrina, and later composers such as Bach, Mozart, Poulenc, Whitacre and Lauridsen, to name a few.
+We love to sing the music of Byrd, Tallis, Victoria and Palestrina, and later composers such as Bach, Mozart, Poulenc, Whitacre and Lauridsen, to name a few.
 Most of our music is performed a cappella.

-The choir performs at beautiful venues in Portsmouth, Petersfield and across the UK.
-We regularly travel abroad as a choir, touring to Europe every other year – and have been privileged to sing in many prestigious European venues including: St Peter’s Basilica (Rome), the cathedral in Santiago de Compostela (Spain), Notre Dame (Paris), and Jeronimos Abbey (Portugal).
-We have also collaborated with choirs in Europe, joining with: the world class Monteverdi Korus to give the first Anglo-Hungarian performance of Spem in Budapest, with Portugal’s premier cathedral choir the Coro Santa Maria de Belem in Lisbon, and with the prize-winning Marianski choir in Krakow, Poland.
+The choir regularly performs in Portsmouth and Petersfield.
+Each year we go on a choir tour either to a UK or Continental European destination, and have been privileged to sing in many fine venues, including St Peter’s Basilica (Rome), the cathedral in Santiago de Compostela (Spain), Notre Dame (Paris), and Jeronimos Abbey (Portugal).
+We have also collaborated with choirs in Europe, joining with the world-class Monteverdi Korus to give the first Anglo-Hungarian performance of Spem in Budapest, with Portugal’s premier cathedral choir the Coro Santa Maria de Belem in Lisbon, and with the prize-winning Marianski choir in Krakow, Poland.

 Much of our choral work is pioneering – in our early years the choir was highly regarded in Spain for re-introducing the public to composers such as Vivanco and Guerrero.
 More recently, in the UK, we gave premieres of works by American composers, including Whitacre.
 And we gave the world premiere of Rodrigo’s Cantico de San Francisco at the Queen Elizabeth Hall in London.